-College basketball has become popular in America mainly due to the talented male and female players who get drafted into the NBA and WNBA every year.
-College helps the upcoming male and female players to further polish and develop their skills before they are all geared up for the professional stage.
+College basketball has become popular in America due to the male and female players who get drafted into the NBA and WNBA every year.
+College helps the upcoming male and female players develop their skills before they are all geared up for the professional stage.

-The NCAA also presents their male and female college basketball players with various awards and honors to keep them motivated and encourage them to continue to give their best performances for their fans.
+The NCAA also presents their male and female college basketball players with various awards and honors to encourage them to continue to give their best performances.

-The NCAA has provided age limitations for their male and female college basketball players especially in Division I and Division II.
-It is compulsory for male and female college basketball players in these two divisions to enroll themselves in a college within 12 months after graduating from their high school.
-Furthermore, NCAA has revealed Division I and Division II male and female college basketball players can play for four full years within five consecutive years.
+The NCAA has provided age limitations for their male and female college basketball players, especially in Division I and Division II.
+It is compulsory for male and female college athletes in these two divisions to enroll themselves in a college within 12 months of graduating from high school.
+Furthermore, the NCAA has revealed Division I and Division II male and female college basketball players can play for four full years within five consecutive years.

 However, for Division III male and female college basketball players, the rule is different.
 They are provided with 10 semesters to compete in their games.
 However, they have the freedom to drop out at any time and return in the future to complete these 10 semesters.

-The NCAA has also presented other criterias for male and female college basketball players beside year eligibility.
-Division I male and female college basketball players must pass their high school with a GPA of at least 2.3 or greater than that.
+The NCAA has also presented other criteria for male and female college basketball players besides year eligibility.
+Division I male and female college basketball players must pass their high school with a GPA of at least 2.3 or greater.
 They should also possess a final amateurism certification from their high school.
 Division II male and female college basketball players should pass their high school with at least a GPA of 2.2 and have a final amateurism certification.

 However, they do not have any such criteria for Division III male and female college basketball players.
-They allow their colleges to decide the other criterias.
+They allow their colleges to decide the other criteria.

 A. College basketball players in Division I and II can play basketball for four full seasons over five consecutive years.